stefan-hoeck/idris2-elab-util/src/Doc/Generic1.md

 ```

 Let's break this down a bit: We first get access
+to the data type's constructor and argument names
-to `Generic`'s constructor and calculate the name
+and calculate the name
 of our implementation function.
 We then calculate
 the implementation's type by applying our data type and
 generated code to the type constructor `Generic`.